-This mole sauce recipe is the best!
+Learn how to make the best authentic mole sauce recipe!
 I have asked a beautiful new friend of mine in Mexico for some help and advice on authentic Mexican recipes, particularly a mole poblano recipe.
 You probably remember me talking about my cousin Retha, who lives in California.
 Lissy has been a friend of Retha’s for quite a while.
 When I told Retha that I needed some authentic Mexican recipes for my readers, she put me in touch with Lissy.
 Lissy has been so kind to help me out.
 This is the first of her recipes that I have tried.
 I wish she was here to tell me how I did.

-I found Lissy’s story behind her mole sauce recipe very interesting so I want to share it with you.
+When I learned how to make this authentic mole sauce recipe I also found Lissy’s story about it very interesting; I want to share it with you.

 “Here is my grandmother’s mole sauce recipe with tips, comments, etc. Remember it is adapted by an amateur (me).
 I can never make a little bit; It always comes out to be a large pot.
 Re-heated the mole sauce recipe taste better than the first day.
 Whatever mole sauce is left after the chicken is gone can be used for enchiladas.
 It can also be served over fried eggs for breakfast and topped with crumbled tortillas.
 It is also indescribable with a bean recipe or a red rice recipe.”

-“It is best to use mainly chicken breasts with additional thighs, wings and legs to make a richer flavor for this mole sauce recipe.
+“I learned how to make this authentic mole sauce recipe by using mainly chicken breasts with additional thighs, wings and legs.
+This makes a richer flavor for this sauce.
 My grandmother said the more concentrated the chicken broth, the better this authentic Mexican recipe will be.
 If you just use chicken breasts it won’t be as good.
 You have to use other parts too.”

 “My grandmother would buy peanuts in their natural state and peal them.
 I buy the salted, fried kind in a bag that is used for snacks.
 Then I add less salt to the sauce.
 The purpose of the peanuts besides flavor is to thicken the mole sauce recipe.”